-- Operating System - No experimentally proven advice yet (but prefer Linux anyway). - JDK - Version: Java 7 can be between 10% and 25% faster than Java 6.
-But Java 8 however is usually not significantly faster than Java 7. - Garbage Collector: ParallelGC (the default in Java 8) can be potentially between 5% and 35% faster than G1GC (the default in Java 9).
+- Operating System - No experimentally proven advice yet (but prefer Linux anyway). - JDK - Version: Our benchmarks have consistently shown improvements in performance when comparing new JDK releases with their predecessors.
+It is therefore recommended using the latest available JDK.
+If you're interested in the performance comparisons of OptaPlanner running of different JDK releases, you can find them in the form of blog posts in our blog archive. - Garbage Collector: ParallelGC can be potentially between 5% and 35% faster than G1GC (the default).
 Unlike web servers, OptaPlanner needs a GC focused on throughput, not latency.
 Use -XX:+UseParallelGC to turn on ParallelGC. - Logging can have a severe impact on performance. - Debug logging org.drools can reduce performance by a factor of 7. - Debug logging org.optaplanner can be between 0% and 15% slower than info logging.
 Trace logging can be between 5% and 70% slower than info logging. - Synchronous logging to a file has an additional significant impact for debug and trace logging (but not for info logging). - Avoid a cloud environment in which you share your CPU core(s) with other virtual machines or containers.
 Performance (and therefore solution quality) can be unreliable when the available CPU power varies greatly.